-The Committee is charged with the duty of recommending to the Board of Directors the compensation of the three highest paid officers of the Company and such other officers as are determined by the Board of Directors, recommending to the Board of Directors all forms of bonus compensation, including incentive programs, that would be appropriate for the Company, and to undertake such other responsibilities as may be delegated to it by the Board of Directors.
-The Board has authorized the Committee to consider the compensation of the four highest paid officers, including the CEO.
-The Committee is composed of four directors who are not officers or employees of the Company, the Exchange or EFL or any of their affiliates or subsidiaries.
-The purpose of the Committee is to determine the level and composition of compensation that is sufficient to attract and retain top quality executives for the Company.
+The Compensation Committee is charged with the duty of recommending to the Board of Directors the compensation of the three highest paid officers of the Company and such other officers as are determined by the Board of Directors; recommending to the Board of Directors all forms of bonus compensation, including incentive programs, that would be appropriate for the Company and to undertake such other responsibilities as may be delegated to the Compensation Committee by the Board of Directors.
+The Board of Directors has authorized the Compensation Committee to consider the compensation of the four highest paid officers, including the Chief Executive Officer.
+The Compensation Committee is currently composed of three directors who are not officers or employees of the Company, the Exchange or EFL or any of their affiliates or subsidiaries.
+The purpose of the Compensation Committee is to determine the level and composition of compensation that is sufficient to attract and retain top quality executives for the Company.

-The objectives of the Company's executive compensation practices are to (1) attract, reward and retain key executive talent and (2) to motivate executive officers to perform to the best of their abilities and to achieve short-term and long-term corporate objectives that will contribute to the overall goal of enhancing shareholder and policyholder value.
+The objectives of the Company's executive compensation practices are to: (1) attract, reward and retain key executive talent and (2) to motivate executive officers to perform to the best of their abilities and to achieve short-term and long-term corporate objectives that will contribute to the overall goal of enhancing shareholder value and policyholder security.
 To that end, compensation comparisons are made to benchmark positions at other insurers in terms of compensation levels and composition of the total compensation mix.

-Under federal tax laws, the Company is not allowed a federal income tax deduction for compensation, under certain circumstances, paid to certain executive officers to the extent that compensation exceeds \$1 million per officer in any fiscal year.
-No officer of the Company has received compensation in excess of \$1 million in any fiscal year to date.
+Under Section 162(m) of the Code, the Company is not allowed a federal income tax deduction for compensation, under certain circumstances, paid to certain executive officers to the extent that such compensation exceeds \$1 million per officer in any fiscal year.
+No officer of the Company has received compensation in excess of \$1 million in any fiscal year to date with the exception of Stephen A. Milne, President and Chief Executive Officer of the Company, in 1998.
 The Compensation Committee may consider adopting policies with respect to this limitation on deductibility when appropriate.

-The Committee reviewed the salary ranges and base salaries of the four highest paid executives, including the Chief Executive Officer, in 1997.
-The Committee has position descriptions for the four highest paid executives of the Company, including the Chief Executive Officer, which define the responsibilities and duties of each position.
+The Compensation Committee reviewed the salary ranges and base salaries of the four highest paid executives, including the Chief Executive Officer, in 1998.
+The Compensation Committee has position descriptions for the four highest paid executives of the Company, including the Chief Executive Officer, which define the responsibilities and duties of each position.
 The position descriptions also delineate the functional areas of accountability and the qualifications and skills required to perform such responsibilities and duties.
-The Committee then reviews the salary ranges for the Chief Executive Officer and the other three highest paid senior executives, comparing the ranges to third party data compiled for similar positions with other property and casualty insurers.
-In reviewing the salary ranges for the four highest paid executives, including the Chief Executive Officer, the Committee references Sibson's Management Compensation Survey published annually by Sibson & Company, Inc., which summarizes compensation data for more than 100 insurance companies.
-The data is reported by position, its duties and responsibilities, the effect on the performance of the Company, the number of employees supervised directly and other criteria are also considered in setting the base salaries.
-The Committee also secured the services of Towers Perrin, a nationally recognized consulting firm with specific expertise in the insurance industry, to make recommendations regarding executive compensation.
+The Compensation Committee then reviews the salary ranges for the Chief Executive Officer and the other three highest paid executives, comparing the ranges to third party data compiled for similar positions with other property and casualty insurers.
+In reviewing the salary ranges for the four highest paid executives, including the Chief Executive Officer, the Compensation Committee references Sibson's Management Compensation Survey published annually by Sibson & Company, Inc., which summarizes compensation data for more than 100 insurance companies.
+The data is reported by position, company asset size and premium volume. unique aspects of each position, its duties and responsibilities, the effect on the performance of the Company, the number of employees supervised directly and other criteria are also considered in setting the base salaries.
+The Compensation Committee also consulted data obtained from Towers Perrin, a nationally recognized consulting firm with specific expertise in the insurance industry, to make recommendations regarding executive compensation.